Mushroom & Caramelized Onion Stuffed Beef Tenderloin

 Caramelize the onions

-Heat 1 tablespoon olive oil and the butter in a wide skillet over medium heat.
+Heat the olive oil and butter in a large skillet over medium heat until the butter melts.

 -

-Stir in the garlic, thyme, and the remaining 1 teaspoon bouillon powder, and cook 1 minute until fragrant.
+Add the garlic, thyme, and remaining 1 teaspoon bouillon powder and cook just until fragrant, about one minute.

 -